Subsistence hunting of the bowhead whale

 Subsistence hunting of the bowhead whale is permitted by the International Whaling Commission, under limited conditions.
-While whaling is banned in most parts of the world, some of the Native peoples of North America, including the Eskimo and Iñupiat peoples in Alaska, continue to hunt the Bowhead whale.
+While whaling is banned in most parts of the world, some of the Native peoples of North America, including the Inuit and Iñupiat peoples in Alaska, continue to hunt the Bowhead whale.
 Aboriginal whaling is valued for its contribution to food stocks (subsistence economy) and to cultural survival, although the days of commercial whaling in the United States and in Canada are over.